Sylius/Sylius/docs/bundles/SyliusGridBundle/custom_filter.rst

 Custom Filter
 =============

-Sylius grids come with a lot of built-in filters, but there are use-cases where you need something more than basic filter.
+Sylius Grids come with built-in filters, but there are use-cases where you need something more than basic filter.
 Grids allow you to define your own filter types!

-To add a new filter, we need to create appropriate class and form type.
+To add a new filter, we need to create an appropriate class and form type.

 .. code-block:: php